sarah-antillia/TensorFlow-FlexUNet-Image-Segmentation-Core-Penumbra-Acute-Ischemic-Stroke-NCCT/README.md

 <hr>

 <b>Model parameters</b><br>
-Defined a small base_filters=16, large base_kernels=(9,9) for the first Conv Layer of Encoder Block of
+Defined a small base_filters=16 and large base_kernels=(9,9) for the first Conv Layer of Encoder Block of
 <a href="./src/TensorFlowFlexUNet.py">TensorFlowFlexUNet.py</a>
 and a large num_layers (including a bridge between Encoder and Decoder Blocks).
 <pre>